IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 **Notes**
 @@if (igxName !== 'IgxTreeGrid') {
-* In order to have proper row selection and cell selection, while @@igComponent has remote virtualization, [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey) should be provided.
+* In order to have proper row selection and cell selection, while @@igComponent has remote virtualization, a [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey) should be provided.
 }
 @@if (igxName !== 'IgxTreeGrid') {
-* When @@igComponent has remote virtualization then clicking the header checkbox will select/deselect all records that are currently in the grid.
-When new data is loaded in the @@igComponent on demand newly added rows will not be selected and it is a limitation, so you should handle that behaviour by yourself and you can select this rows by using the provided API methods.
+* When the @@igComponent has remote virtualization, then clicking the header checkbox will select/deselect all records that are currently in it.
+When new data is loaded in the @@igComponent on demand, newly added rows will not be selected and it is a limitation, so you should handle that behavior by yourself and you can select these rows by using the provided API methods.
 }
 * Row selection will trigger [`onRowSelectionChange`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#onrowselectionchange) event.
-This event gives you information about the *new selection*, *old selection*, the rows that has been *added* and *removed* from the old selection.
+This event gives you information about the *new selection*, *old selection*, the rows that have been *added* and *removed* from the old selection.
 Also the event is *cancellable*, so this allows you to prevent selection.
 * When row selection is enabled row selectors are displayed, but if you don't want to show them, you can set `[hideRowSelectors] = true`.
-* When you switch between row selection modes runtime, this will clear prevoius row selection state.
+* When you switch between row selection modes at runtime, this will clear the previous row selection state.

 ### Api usage

 #### Select rows programmatically

-The below code example can be used to select one or multiple rows simultaneously (via [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey)); Also as a second parametar of this method you can pass a boolean property, which correspond to whether the previous row selection will be cleared or not.
+The below code example can be used to select one or multiple rows simultaneously (via [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey)); Also, as a second parameter of this method you can pass a boolean property, which corresponds to whether the previous row selection will be cleared or not.
 By default the previous selection will be preserved.

 @@if (igxName === 'IgxGrid' || igxName === 'IgxTreeGrid') {
 ```html